 Settle your stomach with ginger

 If you’re feeling nauseous, taking a small dose of ginger might offer the quickest relief.
-We like those little chewy “gin gins” or “chimes” but ginger shots and ginger tea will work great too.
+We’re partial to those little chewy “gin gins” or “chimes” but a ginger shot from Jamba Juice or some ginger tea will work great too.
 Or if you’re just super hardcore, chew on a piece of raw ginger.

 Get every last minute of sleep possible before you awake to the blinding light of day.